What You Need to Know About Court Reporter

 |State||Annual Mean Salary|

-Tools & Technologies Used by Court Reporters
+What Tools & Technology do Court Reporters Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Court Reporters:

 - Microsoft Excel

 - Microsoft Word